JustMarvell/RougueChest/README.md

    - Defender wins → attacker's piece is captured/removed from the board.
    - Only the original targeted piece is ever removed — team members return to their original board squares regardless of outcome.
    - If the King is the piece that loses combat, the game ends immediately.

+> **Current state:** Steps 2–4 (`CaptureTeamSelection`) exist as standalone logic but are not yet wired into the flow. `CaptureCombatResolver` currently skips straight from step 1 to a headless 1v1 resolution and calls `GameState.ResolveCapture` directly.
+Wiring team selection in is the next integration task.

 **Open questions (deferred):**
 - Enemy AI / opposing player team selection — manual like the player, or auto-picked for now until AI exists?